 The history of microfluidics started in the 1950’s, with the invention of the first transistor and the apparition of microtechnology.
 The inkjet printhead technology in which tiny tubes transport the ink for printing was also invented during this period.

-Over the 80’s, new sort of devices called Micro Electro Mechanical Systems (MEMS) emerged, allowing industrial applications such as pressure sensors and printheads.
+Over the 80s, a new sort of devices called Micro Electro Mechanical Systems (MEMS) emerged, allowing industrial applications such as pressure sensors and printheads.
 By the end of the 1980s the first microvalves and micro-pumps based on silicon micro-machining were manufactured.
-During the following years several silicon based analysis systems were developed.
+During the following years, several silicon-based analysis systems were developed.
 At this time microfluidic devices were still made of silicon or glass substrates and required heavy industry facilities and hefty skills.

-In the 90’s researchers spent a lot of time investigating the applications of MEMS in biology, chemistry and biomedical fields in order to allow the control of liquids in microchannels.
-They developed microfluidic fluid handling devices for integrated analysis systems such as micropumps, thermic flow sensors and masic flow sensors and mechanisms for fluid transport, metering, mixing and others.
+In the 90s researchers spent a lot of time investigating the applications of MEMS in biology, chemistry and biomedical fields in order to allow the control of liquids in microchannels.
+They developed microfluidic fluid handling devices for integrated analysis systems such as micropumps, thermic flow sensors and massic flow sensors and mechanisms for fluid transport, metering, mixing and others.

-In the middle 1990’s, MEMS technologies implemented tools for genomics research.
-The military particularly the Defense Advanced Research Projects Agency (DARPA) supported research due to their interest in portable biological and chemical warfare agent detection systems.
-A leading research area was launch around the elaboration of concepts that could transform the sensor function in a full laboratory analysis on a single microfluidic chip.
-In the end of the 90’s, the utilization of soft-lithography allowed the production of cheap microfluidic devices by using molding of polymer.
+In the middle 1990s, MEMS technologies implemented tools for genomics research.
+The military, especially the Defence Advanced Research Projects Agency (DARPA) supported research due to their interest in portable biological and chemical warfare agent detection systems.
+A leading research area was launched around the elaboration of concepts that could transform the sensor function in a full laboratory analysis on a single microfluidic chip.
+In the late 90s, the use of soft-lithography allowed the production of cheap microfluidic devices by using moldings of polymer.

-In the early 2000’s, technologies based on molding micro-channels in polymers like PDMS encountered a great expansion.
-A large number of laboratories were able to lead researches in microfluidics thanks to the reduction of costs and production time of these devices.
+In the early 2000s, technologies based on molding micro-channels in polymers like PDMS encountered a great expansion.
+A large number of laboratories were able to conduct microfluidic research thanks to the reduction of costs and production time of these devices.
 Nowadays, a lot of micro-pumps, mixers, microvalves and other devices are available and employed in microfluidic applications.